GuanceCloud/datakit/internal/export/doc/en/inputs/ddtrace-php.md

     **Default**: `localhost`

-    The host address where DataKit is listening.
+    The trace receiver host.
+For DataKit, use the DataKit host or Kubernetes Service.

 - **`DD_TRACE_AGENT_PORT`**

     **INI**: `datadog.trace.agent_port`

-    **Default**: `8126`
+    **Upstream default**: `8126`

-    The port number where DataKit is listening, which should be manually set to 9529.
+    The trace receiver port.
+Explicitly set it to `9529` for DataKit.

 - **`DD_ENV`**